MurtazaMister/PongSense/README.md

 python main.py
 ```

+2. **Home Screen**: You'll see a welcome screen with two options:
+   - **Start Game**: Begin playing immediately
+   - **How to Play**: View interactive tutorial with video demonstrations

+3. **How to Play Tutorial**:
+   - **Slide 1**: Video demonstration of hand control (close fist and move arm up/down)
+   - **Slide 2**: Voice commands explanation ("faster" and "slower")
+   - Use navigation buttons or arrow keys to move between slides
+   - Click "Play" to start video demonstrations

-2. Calibration will happen automatically for 3 seconds when the game starts.
+4. Calibration will happen automatically for 3 seconds when the game starts.

-3. Game controls:
+5. Game controls:
    - **Hand gestures**: Move your fist up/down to control paddle position
    - **Voice commands**: Say "faster" or "slower" to control ball speed
    - **Keyboard**: